 Six Ways Chemistry Helps Kids Get Back to School

-Chemistry isn’t just a course requirement – it’s a key part of many of the items your child uses throughout the school day.
-Chemical compounds help create durable and reliable school supplies, clothes, sports equipment, classroom learning aids and more.
-Without chemistry, we wouldn’t have sneakers, laptops, crayons, lunch boxes or much more!
+Chemistry isn’t just a course requirement – it’s a key part of many of the items students use throughout the school day.
+Chemical compounds help create durable and reliable school supplies, clothes, sports equipment and classroom learning aids.
+Without chemistry, we wouldn’t have sneakers, laptops, crayons, lunch boxes and much more!

 Below are just a few ways chemistry helps kids get ready for the new school year:

-- The snack pack: Plastic lunch boxes and totes are lightweight and make lunches easy to transport, even for little ones.
+Keeping lunch fresh: Insulated lunch boxes are lightweight and make lunches easy to carry, even for the youngest students.
 Reusable plastic containers like thermoses and water bottles are shatter-resistant and convenient for everyday use.
-Many kinds of plastics packaging are airtight – from zip top baggies to resealable containers – keeping foods and snacks fresh and delicious from morning till lunchtime.
+Many kinds of plastics packaging are airtight – from zip top baggies to resealable containers – keeping foods and snacks fresh and delicious from morning until lunchtime.
 Collapsible lunch boxes using silicone chemistry are lightweight and space saving.

-- Express yourself: Arts and crafts supplies depend on chemistry to help get the creative juices flowing.
-Crayons come in hundreds of colors, but their chemical makeup is quite simple – the two basic ingredients in most crayons are paraffin wax (also used to make candles) and color pigment.
-Pens can contain white ink (which contains titanium oxide), metallic gold ink (copper-zinc alloy) and carbon black, a pigment derived from coal and oil, an essential part of black ballpoint pen ink.
+Helping with creativity: Arts and crafts supplies depend on chemistry.
+Crayons come in hundreds of colors, but their chemical makeup is quite simple.
+The two basic ingredients in most crayons are paraffin wax (also used to make candles) and color pigment.
+Pens can contain white ink (which contains titanium oxide), metallic gold ink (copper-zinc alloy) and carbon black.
+Carbon black, a pigment derived from coal and oil, is an essential part of black ballpoint pen ink.

 Got a track and field star in your family?
 Polyurethane in the midsole of sneakers and running shoes adds stability and cushioning that doesn’t flatten out over time.
 The outer soles of running shoes are often made of a thermoplastic rubber material, which provides support and shock absorption.

-Thanks to the products of chemistry, students – and their teachers – are ready for a successful year as soon as the school bell rings.
+Thanks to the products of chemistry, students – and their teachers – can be ready for a successful year as soon as the school bell rings.